-List the fair market value (FMV) of the stocks or bonds.
+List the FMV of the stocks or bonds.
 The FMV of a stock or bond (whether listed or unlisted) is the mean between the highest and lowest selling prices quoted on the valuation date.
 If only the closing selling prices are available, then the FMV is the mean between the quoted closing selling price on the valuation date and on the trading day before the valuation date.